 Neither the institution nor the Ontario Veterinary College have publicly available sustainable procurement guidelines.

-9. Are there sustainability requirements or guidelines for events hosted at the veterinary school?

-2 Every event hosted at the veterinary school must abide by sustainability criteria.

-- The veterinary school strongly recommends or incentivizes sustainability measures, but they are not required. - There are no sustainability guidelines for veterinary school events.
+5.9.
+Are there sustainability requirements or guidelines for events hosted at the institution?
+Every event hosted at the institution must abide by sustainability criteria.
+(2 points) The institution strongly recommends or incentivizes sustainability measures, but they are not required.
+(1 point) There are no sustainability guidelines for institution events.
+(0 points) Score Assigned:

 Event guidelines are dictated by Hospitality Services when there is food or catering involved.
 Large community events now require RSVPs through a ticketing system to gauge how many people are coming to prevent over-ordering food, though this is not a requirement for smaller events.
 Other guidelines for events are largely internal and dictated by the organizers, such as the Central Student Association or Central Veterinary Student Association.
-There are no sustainability guidelines for organizers to adhere to, though the Sustainability Office is in the beginning stages of an event guideline that would be recommended to all event organizers.

-10. Does your veterinary school have programs and initiatives to assist with making lab spaces more environmentally sustainable?

-- Yes, the veterinary school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - There are no efforts at the veterinary school to make lab spaces more sustainable.
+There are no sustainability guidelines for organizers to adhere to.
+0 5.10.
+Does your institution have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+Yes, the institution has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+(2 points) There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+(1 point) There are no efforts at the institution to make lab spaces more sustainable.
+(0 points) Score Assigned:

-The Ontario Veterinary College does not have guidelines on how to make lab spaces more environmentally sustainable.
-Any sustainability initiatives that may be in place would be undertaken by individual labs.

-11. Does your institution's endowment portfolio investments include fossil-fuel companies?

-- The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives. - 3 The institution is entirely divested from fossil fuels. - The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments. - The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment. - Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+The University of Guelph does not have guidelines for laboratory spaces to be more environmentally sustainable.
+Any sustainability initiatives that may be in place would be undertaken by individual labs, such as assessments by the organization My Green Lab.
+5.11.
+Does your institution's endowment portfolio investments include fossil-fuel companies?
+The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
+(4 points) The institution is entirely divested from fossil fuels.
+(3 points) The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.
+(2 points) The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organised advocacy for divestment.
+(1 point) 2 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+(0 points) Score Assigned: